-- All projects located in EU, EFTA, Candidate and potential Candidate countries shall comply with the applicable national and EU environmental and climate legislation.
-All projects shall also support the delivery of applicable climate change mitigation and adaptation objectives, and/or be consistent with reaching emission reduction or resilience pathways, in accordance with relevant international, EU and national legislation implementing the Paris Agreement as well as any other international agreements relevant to the fight against climate change.
-Clear reference points include, but are not limited to, the European Green Deal, the European Climate Law, National Energy and Climate Plans (NECPs) and national Adaptation Plans.
-For projects located in Candidate and potential Candidate countries, the promoter shall consider any timeframes for reaching compliance with specific EU climate-related legislation as arranged with the European Union through bilateral agreements and/or action programmes. - All projects located in the rest of the world shall comply with the applicable national legislation and this standard, which reflects the core principles and essential procedural elements laid down by EU legislation that the EIB considers relevant to climate mitigation and adaptation.
-All projects shall also be consistent with the delivery of applicable climate change mitigation and adaptation objectives, and/or be consistent with reaching emission reduction or resilience pathways, in accordance with relevant national legislation implementing the Paris Agreement as well as any other international agreements relevant to the fight against climate change.
-Clear reference points include the Paris Agreement and the Paris Rulebook for its implementation, Nationally Determined Contributions11 and national vehicles to communicate on adaptation in accordance with Article 7 of the Paris Agreement (NDC, National Communication, National Adaptation Plan), as well as national climate change mitigation and adaptation strategies and/or related long-term strategies12. - 9 All projects shall comply with the EIB's alignment framework, as set out in the EIB Group Climate Bank Roadmap (CBR), including to ensure consistency with the "Do No Significant Harm" principle to climate change mitigation or adaptation objectives, as defined by the EU Taxonomy Regulation13. - 10 The promoter shall provide the EIB with information establishing the project's impact on GHG emissions and its vulnerability to physical climate change risks, as well as its alignment with relevant low-carbon and climate-resilient pathways. - 11 The extent of the promoter's reporting requirements relating to physical and transitional climate risks and impacts shall be commensurate to the risks and potential impacts identified.
-14 - 12 The promoter shall report to the EIB any changes that take place during the project's implementation phase that are likely to lead to significantly different transition risks, including annual GHG emissions, or physical risks to the project and to people, nature and assets, as compared to those reported to the EIB and assessed ex-ante. - When applying Standard 5, the promoter shall take into account relevant environmental and social, including gender, aspects in line with the requirements outlined in other EIB standards, in particular Standard 2 "Stakeholder Engagement", Standard 7 "Vulnerable Groups, Indigenous Peoples and Gender", and Standard 10 "Cultural Heritage".
+- All projects located in EU, EFTA, Candidate and potential Candidate countries shall comply with the applicable national and EU environmental and climate legislation, including climate legislation.
+Including climate legislation.
+Including climate change mitigation legislation.
+All projects shall also support the delivery of applicable climate change mitigation targets-and adaptation objectives, and/or contribute-tobe consistent with reaching emission reduction or resilience pathways, in accordance with relevant international, EU and national legislation implementing the Paris Agreement as well as any other international agreements relevant to the fight against climate change climate change mitigation and adaptation targets, pathways and strategies.
+Clear climate policy reference points include, but are not limited to, the European Green Deal, the European Climate Law, National Energy and Climate Plans (NECPs) and national Adaptation Plans, as guided by EU recommendations.
+For projects located in Candidate and potential Candidate countries, the promoter shall consider any timeframes for reaching compliance with specific EU climate-related legislation as arranged with the European Union through bilateral agreements and/or action programmes. - All projects located in the rest of the world shall comply with the applicable- national legislation and this standard, which reflectreflects reflects the core principles and essential procedural elements laid down by the EU legislation that the EIB considers relevantalign with the principles of EU legislation relevant to climate mitigation and adaptation.
+All projects shall also be consistent with the delivery of applicable climate change mitigation targets and adaptation objectives, and/or be consistent with reaching emission reduction or resilience pathways, in accordance with relevant national legislation implementing the Paris Agreement as well as any other international agreements relevant to the fight against climate change.
+Clear reference points include the Paris Agreement and the Paris Rulebook for its implementation, Nationally Determined Contributions and analytication in accordance with Article 7 of the Paris Agreement (NDC, National Communication, National Adaptation Plan), as well as national climate change mitigation and adaptation strategies and/or Nationally Determined Contributions Plan and P - 9 All projects shall comply with the EIB's alignment framework, as set out in the EIB Group Climate Bank Roadmap (CBR), including to ensure consistency with adherence to the principle of the "Do No Significant Harm" principle to climate change mitigation or adaptation objectives, as defined by the EU Taxonomy Regulation. - 10 The promoter shall provide the EIB with information establishing the project's impact on GHG emissions and its exposure-vulnerability to physical climate change risks, as well as -its alignment with relevant low-carbon and climate-resilient pathways. - 11 The extent of the promoter's reporting requirements relating to physical and transitional climate